Love the idea of investing in a rental property but not the idea of hassling with renovations or constantly hunting for deals?

 To estimate the potential expenses mentioned above, you need to know the condition of the property before buying it.
 That means getting as many expert eyes on the property as you can.

 That starts with a home inspection.
 While Roofstock requires sellers to get a home inspection before listing their property and to include the report with the listing, buyers should also conduct their own due diligence.

 Review the inspection carefully and ask someone else with real estate experience to review it as well.
 Ask the inspector questions about anything you don’t understand.
 If you’re using a real estate agent, ask their opinion about the age of each major appliance and mechanical system in the property, as well as the age and remaining lifespan of the roof.

-There’s nothing wrong with buying an aging property — if you know it’s aging and can budget accordingly.
-But far too many new investors get complacent when shopping for turnkey properties, assuming everything in the home is in great shape just because the property is in “rentable” condition.
+There’s nothing wrong with buying an aging property — if you know it’s aging and budget accordingly.
+But far too many new investors get complacent when shopping for turnkey real estate, assuming everything in the home is in great shape just because the property is in “rentable” condition.

 4. Failing to Build a Support Team Before Buying

 Likewise, just because the property doesn’t need renovation now, that doesn’t mean it won’t need repairs in a year — or even a month — from now.

 Start screening and networking with contractors before you buy.
 When you do get that 3am phone call about a burst pipe, you need to have a plumber and general contractor lined up and ready to spring into motion.